15 ways I learned to love my body

 It was much easier to hate my body and try to change it than to work on self-acceptance and learn to like myself the way I am.

-But now…?
-Now I accept my body just the way it is, rolls, cellulite, love handles and all – and that’s not something I ever thought I’d say (or even feel comfortable saying).
+But now?
+Now I accept my body just the way it is, rolls, cellulite, love handles and all – and that’s not something I ever thought I’d say (or even feel comfortable saying, yet believing).

 Got rolls?
 I don’t care.
 My body is still worthy.

-I learned to love my body the way it is and – I’m not exaggerating – it changed my life.
+I learned to love my body and it absolutely changed my life.

 But it’s possible and worth it because when you love your body, you take better care of it and healthy eating and exercise stops feeling like a punishment and starts to come naturally.